 You can’t get simpler or more quintessentially City Hall than a Civil Ceremony!
 This involves a quick 3 – 4 minute ceremony with a very limited number of guests.

 You’ll have your marriage license in hand already.
 Then you will need to check in before you actually get married.
 You will need to check in exactly 10-15 minutes before your appointed ceremony time.
 The check-in process takes anything up to 30 minutes.
-The process for this changed slightly in August 2024.
-Now, you’ll initially need to check in at Room 160, which is located at the beginning of the corridor.
+The process for this changed slightly last year.
+Since August 2024, you’ll initially need to check in at Room 160, which is located at the beginning of the corridor.
 To find it, enter City Hall, go past the Grand Staircase and make a right.

 After checking in at the main desk, you’ll be asked to wait in the corridor until it’s your turn to meet your officiant (Deputy Marriage Commissioner) in Room 168 (at the end of the corridor).

-Instead of printed tickets with a number on it, with the new system, the first name of one of the marriers will be read aloud and displayed on the TV screen when it’s time to go in to Room 168 (County Clerk’s office).
+Instead of printed tickets with a number on it, with the current system, the first name of one of the marriers will be read aloud and displayed on the TV screen when it’s time to go in to Room 168 (County Clerk’s office).
+Beware – the robo voice is extremely quiet, and the screen is also very small, so you’ll need to pay careful attention.
 Once inside, make a left and you’ll see a smiling Deputy Marriage Commissioner in a black robe – that’s who’ll be marrying you!

 Officially, a maximum of 6 guests are permitted to attend your San Francisco City Hall Civil Ceremony.
 This limit includes any children in your group, your witness and your photo/video team.
 Though the rule isn’t strictly enforced, the official rules may be invoked at any time.

-Civil Ceremonies usually take place in the Rotunda which is located at the top of the Grand Staircase, but the officiant you’re allocated will make the determination.
-You can try to request a different area which is more open and bright!
+Civil Ceremonies usually (around 95% of the time) take place in the Rotunda which is located at the top of the Grand Staircase, but the officiant you’re allocated will make the determination.
+You can try to request a different area which is more open and bright, if you like!
 (Examples: Mayor’s Balcony, 3rd Floor or 4th Floor).
+During Pride Month and on Valentine’s Day, couples are sometimes allowed to wed elsewhere, in an area of their choosing (it’s always at the discretion of the officiant you happen to be allocated).

 These are the actual vows you’ll recite.
 Personalizing your vows is not possible with a Civil Ceremony.
 An officiant is provided for Civil Ceremonies only.